Ballina, Co. Mayo 2024 - 2025

 Reimagining Ballina's Laneways: A Creative Approach to Climate Resilience

 Based in Ballina, Co, Mayo, 'Cascade' aims to see how the laneways of our historic town centres can adapt to cope with increased rainfall from climate change in a way which also makes these shared public spaces more socially cohesive and beautiful.
 'Cascade' refers not only to the water that flows down the buildings lining these laneways, but the capacity-building which will ripple out through communities as they create connected trails of climate-resilient, cohesive spaces that celebrate water.
-It is one of 43 projects funded by Creative Ireland’s Climate Action Fund II, which is supported by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media in collaboration with the Department of the Environment, Climate and Communications.
+It is one of 43 projects funded by Creative Ireland’s Climate Action Fund II, which is supported by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, the Department of Environment, Climate and Communications and the Department of the Taoiseach.

 Questionnaire